f-t-s/al-folio/_projects/cgd.markdown

 $$ \min \limits_{y \in \mathbb{R}^n} \ x^{\top} D_{xy}^2 g y + D_{y}g(y - y_k) + \frac{1}{2 \eta}\|y - y_k\|^2. $$

 This local game preserves the interactive aspect of the underlying problem, since the optimal action of $$x$$ depends on the next move of $$y$$ and vice versa.
-The local game obtained from bilinear approximation also has the property that the functions  $$x \mapsto f(x,y)$$ and $$y \mapsto g(x,y)$$ are convex.
+The local game obtained from the bilinear approximation also has the property that the functions  $$x \mapsto f(x,y)$$ and $$y \mapsto g(x,y)$$ are convex.
-For this type of game, a natural notion of solution is given by a Nash equilibrium, that is a point $$(x,y)$$ such that neither of the two players can unilaterally improve their payoff.
+For this type of game, a natural notion of solution is given by a Nash equilibrium, a point $$(x,y)$$ such that neither of the two players can unilaterally improve their payoff.
-Indeed, one can show that the unique Nash-equilibrium of this game is given by
+Indeed, one can show that the unique Nash equilibrium of this game is given by

 $$ \begin{pmatrix}
   x\\